Darwinkel/darwinkel.net/index.md

 [^absurd-hero]: Camus' term for individuals who embrace life's absurdity without resignation.
 See Camus, A. (1942). _The Myth of Sisyphus_.

 [^existential-authenticity]: Living truthfully according to one's values despite external pressures, a concept central to existentialist philosophy.

+[^principle-of-humanity]: A maxim coined by Emmanuel Kant, which demands that one "act in such a way that you treat humanity, whether in your own person or in the person of another, always at the same time as an end and never merely as a means."
+This moral imperative insists on the inherent dignity and rational worth of all persons.
+See Kant, I. (1785). _Groundwork of the Metaphysics of Morals_.

 [^bad-faith]: Sartre's concept of self-deception, where one denies their freedom or responsibilities.
 See Sartre, J.-P. (1943). _Being and Nothingness_.